romkatv/powerlevel10k/README.md

     POWERLEVEL9K_SHORTEN_STRATEGY="truncate_from_right"
     # default behaviour is to truncate whole directories

-You can also change the delimiter (the dots in between) which is used to truncate the working directory.
-This setting is optional.
-The default are 2 dots.
+You can also change the delimiter (the dots in between text) from 2 dots to something custom:

     # set the delimiter to an empty string to hide it
     POWERLEVEL9K_SHORTEN_DELIMITER=""
     # or set it to anything else you want (e.g. 3 dots)
     POWERLEVEL9K_SHORTEN_DELIMITER="..."

-With this you could achive the truncate behaviour of the fish shell.
-Which turncates `/usr/share/plasma` to `/u/s/plasma`
+For example, if you wanted the truncation behavior of the `fish` shell, which truncates `/usr/share/plasma` to `/u/s/plasma`, you would use the following:

     POWERLEVEL9K_SHORTEN_DIR_LENGTH=1
     POWERLEVEL9K_SHORTEN_DELIMITER=""